Course Outline

 Visualizing service and application health in Operations Manager is a key feature that enables quick and easy creation of at-a-glance views.
 These views (or dashboards) can instantly display performance and availability for one or more applications in a single pane.

-It is important to understand how to create scorecards and dashboards to provide different types of users within the business with insights into how the monitored environment is performing.
-For example, a Service Owner may require a high-level view showing whether end-users can access a service, while an executive may need a view indicating whether a service is in or out of SLA.
+It is important to understand how to create scorecards and dashboards to provide different types of users within the organization with insights into the monitored environment's performance.
+For example, a Service Owner may require a high-level view showing whether end-users can access a service, while an executive may need a view indicating whether a service is meeting SLAs.

 Reporting is also crucial for understanding how the monitored environment is performing.
 Personnel who do not have access to the Operations Console or receive alerts by email may still require important information about the health and performance of key applications and services.
 In such cases, reports can provide an interface into collected Operations Manager data.

-Service and application owners must also be aware that services provided to the business are meeting service level agreements for performance and availability.
-Therefore, it is essential to understand how Service Level Tracking is configured and displayed in Operations Manager.
+Service and application owners must also know that services supplied to the organization are meeting service level agreements for performance and availability.
+Therefore, you must understand how Service Level Tracking is configured and displayed in Operations Manager for government use.

 Lessons